Godzilla: Final Wars

-Godzilla, Japan's most popular post-war worst nightmare came into existence as a movie character in 1954.
-The giant monster became a pop culture icon in the 1950's.
+Godzilla, Japan’s most popular post-war worst nightmare came into existence as a movie character in 1954.
+The giant monster became a pop culture icon in the 1950’s.
 Its popularity lasts till today.
-Godzilla is arguably one of Japan's most successful cultural exports, along with the manga and anime phenomena.720.jpg)
+Godzilla is arguably one of Japan’s most successful cultural exports, along with the manga and anime phenomena.

 Godzilla: Final Wars marks the monster's 50-year anniversary in the movies.
 Kyle Cooper's title sequence pays tribute to the various incarnations of the monster over the years.
 His relentless fast-paced title sequence oozes destruction.
 Images of the Godzilla hurling bolts of electricity at Japan's metropoli and setting the world ablaze with its atomic breath.